lawrence-lee/liferay-blade-samples/gradle/blade.reluctant.svc.api/REAMDE.markdown

 class that implements `SomeService`.
 Sample module `blade.reluctant.svc.override` provides a `SomeService` implementation too.
 Both modules depend on this module being active to define `SomeService`.

+For details on using this service API, see sample module `blade.reluctant.svc.override`'s README file.